BinarCode/laravel-restify/UPGRADING.md

-A successful `resetPassword` now rotates the user's `remember_token`, dispatches `Illuminate\Auth\Events\PasswordReset`, and - when the user model uses Sanctum's `HasApiTokens` - deletes every personal access token the user holds, so a stolen session or API token no longer survives a reset.
+A successful `resetPassword` now rotates the user's `remember_token`, dispatches `Illuminate\Auth\Events\PasswordReset`, and - when the user model uses Sanctum's `HasApiTokens` trait or implements its `Laravel\Sanctum\Contracts\HasApiTokens` contract - deletes every personal access token the user holds, so a stolen session or API token no longer survives a reset.
 Clients holding a token for that user get a `401` on their next request and must log in again.
 Set `restify.auth.revoke_tokens_on_reset` to `false` (or `RESTIFY_REVOKE_TOKENS_ON_RESET=false`) to keep tokens alive; a published `config/restify.php` without the key revokes, like the default.

+The new password is written to the model's `getAuthPasswordName()` column (the same column `login` checks) instead of a hardcoded `password`.

 The password, `remember_token`, reset-token deletion and token revocation run in one transaction; the event fires after it commits.
 If your `users` table has no